 Why do I need a Health Home?

 A child or young adult may see many health professionals from different agencies and at multiple locations.
 It can be very difficult to coordinate all of that care.
 With SCO Care Management, a Care Manager is there to help you.
-He or she will make sure everyone has a full picture of your child or young adult’s needs, goals, and progress.
+He or she will make sure everyone has a full picture of your family member’s needs, goals, and progress.
 This will lead to better results, better care, and can help avoid trips to the emergency room.

 Who is eligible?

-Children and young adults (birth to 21 years of age) who are eligible for Medicaid and have certain medical or behavioral health conditions may qualify for a Health Home.
+All family members (birth to end-of-life) who are eligible for Medicaid and have certain medical or behavioral health conditions may qualify for a Health Home.
 This includes children and young adults in SCO’s foster care, preventive, mental health, educational, medical and residential programs.
 In certain situations, the caregiver of an eligible child may also be eligible to receive Health Home services.

 There are no out of pocket costs to participate in a Health Home and receive Care Management services.
 It is covered under Medicaid.

 How do I sign up?

 Call the Health Home enrollment hotline at 718.674.7703 or email us at firstname.lastname@example.org.